HathorNetwork/rfcs/projects/hathor-wallet-headless/hsm-integration.md

 ## Optimizations on the *HSM Client*
 As mentioned on the [alternatives](#rationale-and-alternatives) section, many improvements could be implemented on the _HSM Client_, including:
 - Developing a full daemon application to run it
-- HTTP/Websocket communication between the headless and the this client
+- HTTP/Websocket communication between the headless and this client

 Future implementations of this solution could also see the HSM wallet usage on the Desktop wallet, for a friendlier GUI to the end user.